Erin stood in front of the cupboard and sighed. Loudly.

 “So it would appear.”

 The second, droll voice was right in her ear.
 Erin was sure her heart stopped for a good few seconds.
 She turned around and looked at Pisces.

 “If I had a knife in my hand, I’d stab you.”

 He smirked at her.
 It seemed to be his default mode of face.
 He stood up from where he had been crouching, invisible or concealed, in the corner of the kitchen.

 “Ah, but what good innkeeper would deprive herself of such a magnificent guest?”

-Pisces raised his hands quickly and took a few steps back.
-Erin glared at him.
-He looked dusty.
+He took a few rapid steps back.
+Erin glared at him, but only let her hand rest on the counter.
+Pisces looked dusty.
 And dirty.
 And sweaty.

 “Where did you come from?
 I didn’t hear you come in through the door.”

 “I was, in fact, upstairs the entire time.
+Under a bed.
 It was the simplest solution given the intelligence of those two brutish guardsmen.”